George Grenville: Northern Secretary

 In May 1762, Grenville was appointed Northern Secretary, where he took an increasingly hard line in the negotiations with France and Spain designed to bring the Seven Years' War to a close.

 Grenville demanded much greater compensation in exchange for the return of British conquests, while Bute favored a more generous position which eventually formed the basis of the Treaty of Paris.
 In spite of this, Grenville had now become associated with Bute rather than his former political allies who were even more vocal in their opposition to the peace treaty than he was.
 In October he was made First Lord of the Admiralty.
 Henry Fox took over as Leader of the Commons, and forced the peace treaty through parliament.

 Bute's position grew increasingly untenable as he was extremely unpopular, which led to him offering his resignation to George III on several occasions.
-With reluctance George III eventually accepted Bute's resignation and accepted that Grenville should be his successor, in spite of his personal dislike of him.
-In April 1763, Grenville became First Lord of the Treasury and Chancellor of the Exchequer succeeding Bute as first Minister after Henry Fox had rejected the job.
+Bute was the target of the radical John Wilkes's criticism and satire.
+He was ridiculed in Wilkes' newspaper The North Briton, a stereotypical reference to the prime minister's Scottish heritage.

-Prime minister
+Prime Minister: 1763-1765

+Appointment

+Bute's intention to resign was genuine, and the hostile press attacks and the continuing unpopularity of his government finally led to King George III to reluctantly accept his resignation.
+Though the king was unsure whom should be appoint to the position and Bute highly recommended that the King should appoint Grenville as the new prime minister.
+Despite the King's disapproval and distrust of his ministers, he considered appointing Grenville to office.

+When Grenville was asked about becoming the new prime minister, he agreed only on the condition that Bute would not take an active part in politics and be barred from voicing policies for the government.
+The King agreed and thus appointed Grenville as new prime minister.
+George III assured Grenville that "he meant to put his government solely into his hand".
+Grenville set to work and formed his government on 16 April 1763.
+He appointed two of his trusted allies Lord Halifax and Charles Wyndham, 2nd Earl of Egremont as Northern Secretary and Southern Secretary respectively.
+He also appointed the Lord Northington as Lord High Chancellor, Lord Granville as Lord President of the Council as well.